-Escape The Pandemic: Summer Camps Offer COVID-19-Free Bubbles This Fall
+Class Without Coronavirus: Students Take Schoolwork To Sleepaway Camp

 "Once we closed the drawbridge, nobody was allowed to leave," Woodstein says.

-They hosted 300 kids this summer and there were no cases of COVID-19.
+They hosted 300 kids this summer, and there were no cases of COVID-19.

 For the fall Semester at Camp, the plan is to create a similar bubble — a world walled off from the pandemic.